Creamy Tuscan Mushrooms

 Once you get the mushrooms in the pan, season them with salt and pepper, and let them sit for at least a couple of minutes.
 Don’t be tempted to keep stirring them.
 They need time to hang out there and turn a lovely golden brown on the bottom.
 They’ll begin to release liquid as they cook.
 Once they’re nice and browned, take them out of the pan and put them into a bowl; set it aside.

-Now, add the onions and garlic.
+Make sauce.
+Add the onions and garlic to the same skillet you used for the mushrooms.
 Cook those over medium heat for a few minutes until they begin to soften.

 Add the heavy cream, tomatoes, and the dried oregano.
 Cook and stir until the sauce begins to thicken a bit, just a few minutes.
 You can either add your mushrooms now or wait until the end, depending on how you like them cooked.